 Wood turns blackish if it has creosote.
 It has a look covered in a tar-like substance that is slippery.
 It also oozes out of the wood.
 If the wood is to rain and snow, it is tricky to determine if it has creosote or not.

-Wood without creosote looks like standard wood with natural grain, with open pores and visible veins.
+Wood without creosote looks like standard wood with natural grain, open pores, and visible veins.
 Creosote produces a scent that you can smell.
 For example, what happens during summer when it is hot.

 When the wood is exposed to direct sunlight, it smells like oil.
 There is a carcinogenic gas that comes from the wood.
 That is an acidic odor that results from tar and oil.
 The unpleasant smell is defined in hot temperatures.
 Wood with creosote requires protective wear and should not be burnt.

 It causes skin irritation.
 Usage also tells if the wood has creosote.
-Unused wood rarely has creosote because there is no need to treat unused wood.
+New wood rarely has creosote because there is no need to treat unused lumber.
 That is when appearance comes into play.
 Old wood materials have a high chance of containing creosote.
 Wood with creosote produces toxic fumes.

 Why is it bad to burn treated wood

 Burning is a quick way of distributing toxic chemicals.
-The other name of pressure-treated wood is CCA, and that represents Cooper, Chromium, and Arsenic.
 A tablespoon of ash is lethal.
+The other pressure-treated wood name is CCA, representing Cooper, Chromium, and Arsenic.
 Arsenic is a chemical that has no taste or smell.

-The pollutants after burning pressure-treated wood will find their way into your lungs which is dangerous.
+After burning pressure-treated wood, the pollutants will find their way into your lungs, which is dangerous.
 The effects may be long-term.
-It affects the people, environment, pets, and plants.
-In addition, it causes chronic respiratory diseases that a few people can survive.
+It affects people, the environment, pets, and plants.
+In addition, it causes chronic respiratory diseases that few people can survive.

 Since the process of recognizing treated wood is complex, do not just burn lying pieces of wood.
-If you are not sure, it is better to be safe than sorry.
+If you are unsure, it is better to be safe than sorry.
 Disposing of it in a landfill is a noble idea that is safe.